agricolab/ARtACS/readme.md

 - [x] Create filter code
 - [x] Comb Filter when Kernel and Signal Fs are not matched
 - [x] Implement static code tests
-- [ ] Allow filtering for non-integer divisible frequencies
+- [x] Allow filtering for non-integer divisible frequencies
-- [ ] Translate all code to Python3
+- [ ] Translate the code to Python3

 - [x] Write up rationale for weighted filters
 - [x] Create signal simulation code
 - [x] Evaluate on simulated signal
-- [ ] Write up results of evaluation on simulated signals
+- [x] Write up results of evaluation on simulated signals
 - [ ] Evaluate on real data
 - [ ] Write up results of evaluation on real data
 ---